mrakitin/epics-containers-example-services/README.md

-# Beamline t01 IOC Instances and Services
+# t01 IOC Instances and Services

 This repository holds the a definition of example beamline t01 IOC Instances and services.
 It is a example of how to deploy epics-containers IOCs using docker compose for those facilities that are not using Kubernetes.
 It can also deploy its set of IOCs to a developer workstation for testing / experimentation.